It's a Beautiful Day (film)

 It's a Beautiful Day (クソすばらしいこの世界) is a 2013 Japanese horror film directed by Kayoko Asakura.
 It stars Kim Kkot-bi.
 It is the debut film by Kayoko Asakura and had its premiere at the Yubari Film Festival in 2013.
 The film is set in California, where A-jung (Kim Kkot-bi) is picked up by her Japanese friend Takako (Amagi Chika).
 They visit Takako's friends who treat A-jung poorly.
 That night around a campfire, mysterious supernatural events begin to happen involving Takako's friends.

 Release

 It's a Beautiful Day premiered at the Yubari Film Festival on February 22, 2013.
-It received theatrical release in Japan on June 8, 2013.
+It received a theatrical release in Japan on June 8, 2013.